Sathwick-Reddy-M/Sign-Language-Recognition/README.md

 # Sign Language to Text
-The model developed can classify any letter in the American Sign Language (ASL) alphabet into the equivalent letter in the English Alphabet which is a muitlclass classification problem.
+The model developed can classify any letter in the American Sign Language (ASL) alphabet into the equivalent letter in the English Alphabet, which is a multiclass classification problem.

-Using this model we can convert the ASL into the respective english sentences quite easily.
+Using this model, we can easily convert the ASL into the respective English sentences.

-The deployed version of the model can be view [here](https://sathwick-reddy-m-sign-language-to-text-web-app-6j4rww.streamlitapp.com/)
+You can view the deployed version of the model [here](https://sathwick-reddy-m-sign-language-to-text-web-app-6j4rww.streamlitapp.com/)

 ## Model Characterstics
 ### Input
-A gray scale ASL letter image of shape (28X28)
+A grayscale ASL letter image of shape (28X28)
 ### Output
 Equivalent letter in the English alphabet corresponding to the ASL input image

-**Note**: It cannot covert the letters J and Z as there corresponding representation in ASL requires motion.
+**Note**: The letters J and Z cannot be predicted as their corresponding representation in ASL requires motion.
 ### Evaluation
-The model is evaluated on the accuracy
+Accuracy is used as the evaluation metric
 ### Architecture
 ![CNN](./model.png)